TRIFED undertakes activities with respect to its two main divisions viz. Minor Forest Produce (MFP) development and Retail Marketing and Development.

 Empanelment of Tribal Producer/Tribal Artisans

-The suppliers are identified by TRIFED by way of entering into institutional arrangements with Central/State Departments/ Organisations/ reputed NGOs for bringing their tribal artisans in ambit of tribal operations.
+The suppliers are identified by TRIFED by way of entering into institutional arrangements with Central/State Departments/ Organisations/ reputed NGOs for bringing their tribal artisans in the ambit of tribal operations.

 Approaching district Collectors /ITDA and district level officers who work with tribal artisans, contacting craft persons, artisans who have been trained by TRIFED and other organisations, field visits and organising of Tribal Artisan Melas (TAMs) are some other methods employed by TRIFED to identify suitable suppliers.